Glutamine has recently been the focus of much scientific interest. A

 Contains no: sugar, salt, yeast, wheat, gluten, corn, soy, milk, egg, shellfish or preservatives.

 Other NOW Foods Products

-shirley: a few months ago
+shirley: about a year ago

 I take this for my leaky gut and am not able to say it it really does what it is suppose to do ... heal my leaky gut and with it better my immune system illnesses.
 I am suffering from Lupus for 14 years and from Wegener's vasculitis for 3 years.
 So I guess only time will tell.

 But It feels like my joints have improved and that is a huge plus already.